Adinawx/SNR_DeepNP/README.md

       ├── full_system.py     # Set erasure prediction method and proceed to run the simulation ├── rates.py           # SNR to rate conversion - and a soft diffrentiable surrogate function └── <other>.py         # Plot result
-├── Results_folder           # If does not exists, creates during run
+├── Results/                 # If does not exists, created during run
 ```

 ## Running the Code